xianyingkong/diffusion-text-generation/README.md

 23-24 DSC Capstone Project Description
 This project aims to explore the ability to use diffusion models to generate text.
 More specifically we implemented the a Diffusion model that is comprised of the BERT Transformer and is trained on Skaepeare text utilzing the diffusion process.
 We then measure teh clarity and ability of the mdoel to generate text that mimics shakespeare.

-effect of non-Gaussian distributions, combined with other loss functions on the outcome of Denoising Diffusion Probabilistic Model (DDPM).
-More specifically, we implement noise sampled from Laplace distribution and Salt & Pepper (S&P) noise, together with L1 loss, Laplace negative log likelihood, and Sigmoid loss.
-The datasets used in this project are MNIST and CIFAR10 from Pytorch.

 If you are interested in training a mini Text diffusion model, the data folder contains Json dataset (subset of the full dataset) - 20 data points of lines used by Shakesperae and their target outputs.
-The full training process for the mini dataset is expected to take around 5-10 minutes on either the full MNIST training data or CIFAR10.
+The full training process is expected to take around 5-10 minutes  for the mini dataset Shakespeare dataset.

 To train the mini DDPM model
 Clone this repository locally